UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 # tidy-model
+Assignment by Caleb Trujillo

-For this assignment we will learn how to represent data with a statistical model and take advantage of some of the tools in the tidyverse and base R that will make working with data easier.
+For this assignment, we will learn how to represent data with a statistical model and take advantage of some of the tools in the tidyverse and base R that will make working with data easier.

 ## Learning objectives

-In this assignment you will demonstrate your ability to:
+In this assignment, you will demonstrate your ability to:

-* Be capable of running, modifying, and sharing scripts to accomplish analyze data and visualize in at a scripting language (R)
+* Be capable of running, modifying, and sharing scripts to accomplish analyze data and visualize in a scripting language (R)
 * Manage project development to store, organize, and track code using digital collaboration tools for reproducibility (GitHub)
 * Build a quantitative linear model to accompany a data visualization for statistical analysis